TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico2/Source/VolumeMacroPad302-Readme.txt

 3. Added LED indicators for Time Clock set and Timer/Alarm set
 4. Pico 2 version: Replaced RP2040 RTC with TimeLib for Pico 2 (RP2350) - not completely tested as yet
-                   Slowed Resistive Touch SPI frequency down to 1 MHz or even 250kHz from Pico 1's 2.5 MHz - else LCD freezes If a white screen ater pressing a key change the 1 MHz touch frequency to 50kHz
+                   Slowed Resistive Touch SPI frequency down to 1 MHz or even 250kHz from Pico 1's 2.5 MHz - else LCD freezes If a white screen after pressing a key change the 1 MHz touch frequency to 500kHz

 Previous Changes: